 While handwashing is the best way to kill and wash off the germs down the drain, in instances where soap and water are unavailable, hand sanitizers are your best bet.

 What Can I Use Instead Of Hand Sanitizer?

 While hand washing and sanitizing with alcohol are preferred ways to get rid of germs on your hands, there are other ingredients that may come handy.
-Plain vinegar, hydrogen peroxide and tea tree oil are also anti-microbial.
+Plain vinegar and tea tree oil are also anti-microbial.
 You can also make a sanitizer with aloe vera gel, witch hazel and a few drops of essential oil.